chkhorlucas/tensorflow-basics/README.md

 15. Go to localhost:6006 to view our graph.

+## 2. Conclusion
-**Conclusion:** We have perform a basic math function using Tensorflow.
+We have perform a basic math function using Tensorflow.
 Reason we use such a lengthy method to do a multiplication, is to understand the concepts of the Tensorflow framework before even hands on the neural networks.